-UofL supports transportation alternatives which improve health and community while reducing the amount of cars coming to campus, fuel consumed, and emissions generated.
+UofL supports sustainable transportation choices which improve health and community while reducing the amount of cars coming to campus, fuel consumed, and emissions generated.

 Save money.
 Get fit.
 Build community.
 Protect the planet.